aldelar/azure-machine-learning-workshop/README.md

     Mouse over 'Samples', click on the '...' icon to get the dropdown and select 'Clone' to clone the sample notebooks into your own environment.
 Select the default target (your own folder already pre-creared) as target and clone the samples into it.

-# AZURE ML STUDIO WALK THROUGH AUTHORING OPTIONS
+# AUTHORING OPTIONS: AZURE ML STUDIO WALK THROUGH

 They are 3 Types of experiences to Author ML in Azure ML Studio: Automated ML, Designer, and Notebooks.
 We will go thru each of them to understand their modes of operations.
 They all leverage the same underlying Azure ML concepts of Datastores, Datasets, Experimennts, Runs, Compute, etc. but just represent 3 ways to develop Machine Learning models covering the full spectrum from No-Code to Code-Only.

-# AUTOMATED ML
+# AUTHORING WITH AUTOMATED ML
 A) Automated ML: trains and finds the best model based on your data without writing a single line of code

 We will create an Automated ML experiment to automatically train and find the best model to predict loan approvals based on applicants demographics.